hendrikleper/MK_site_intern/pages/projecten/default.md

 ---
-Title: the Art of Code • Context Free Art
+Title: 'the Art of Code • Context Free Art'
-Description: This description will go in the meta description tag
+Description: 'This description will go in the meta description tag'
 Author: Hendrik
 Date: 2020/09/26
-Robots: noindex,nofollow
+Robots: 'noindex,nofollow'
 Template: index
 ---